Sean McDermott: Buffalo Bills

 In the 2022 season, McDermott led the Bills to a 13–3 record and a first-place finish in the AFC East.
 The Bills did not play 17 games in 2022 due to the Damar Hamlin incident in Week 17, which McDermott got praise for helping cancel.
 The Bills won the Wild Card Round against the Miami Dolphins 34–31.
 The Bills' season ended in the Divisional Round with a 27–10 loss to the Cincinnati Bengals.
+Following Leslie Frazier's resignation in February 2023, McDermott assumed play-calling duties on defense for the 2023 season.
+On June 23, 2023, the Bills announced McDermott's contract had been extended through the 2027 season.